rice-solar-physics/hot_plasma_single_nanoflares/README.md

 ```Shell
 $ scons
 ```
 inside of the repository that you cloned.
 This will run the EBTEL and IonPopSolver simulations, build all of the necessary plots and tables, and then compile the PDF with LaTeX.
 The resulting PDF will be in `tex/paper.pdf` and all of the generated results (e.g. data files and plots) will be in `results/`.
+If for some reason an exception is thrown because Jupyter cannot find the needed kernel, you can run `python sanitize_kernels.py` to clean up the notebook kernel names.

 To build the resulting webpage, run
 ```Shell